Don't Eat the Pictures: Plot

 The Sesame Street gang have gone on a field trip to the Metropolitan Museum of Art.
-Big Bird has arranged to meet with Snuffy at the museum but before he can, it is closing time.
-Big Bird decides to go off and look for Snuffy.
-Before the group can leave, they realize Big Bird is missing and run all through the museum looking for him.
+Big Bird has arranged to meet with Snuffy there but before he can, it is closing time.
+He decides to go off and look for Snuffy.
+Before the group can leave, they realize he is missing and run all through the museum looking for him.
 The chase has them going through different exhibits at high speed and missing, spotting, and chasing him.
 After a bit, they give up, only to find that they are locked in the museum overnight.
 They decide to go back out and look for Big Bird and look at all the exhibits while they are at it.

-Big Bird eventually finds Snuffy and they wander the Egyptian exhibit and encounter an Egyptian prince named Sahu (Aram Chowdhury) and his cat who have been cursed to remain on Earth until he answers the question "Where does today meet yesterday?"
-Through drawings, Sahu explains his dilemma.
-A demon appears to ask Sahu a question.
+Big Bird eventually finds Snuffy and they wander the Egyptian exhibit and encounter the ghost of an Egyptian prince named Sahu (Aram Chowdhury) and his cat who have been cursed to remain on Earth until he answers the question "Where does today meet yesterday?"
+Through drawings, he explains his dilemma.
+A demon appears to ask him the question.
 If he does not know or answers incorrectly, the demon vanishes until the next night.
-If he answers correctly, he will then be taken to Osiris, who shall weigh Sahu's heart against a feather.
-If his heart is lighter, then he can rejoin his parents among the stars, but if it is heavier he will forever remain on earth.
-Big Bird considers all this too daunting and instead suggests Sahu remain on Earth and become "the only 4,000 year old kid on Sesame Street".
-However, Snuffy thinks it is only fair they help Sahu be reunited with his parents, and Big Bird agrees they should work on the riddle.
+If he answers correctly, he will then be taken to Osiris, who shall weigh his heart against a feather.
+If it is lighter, then he can rejoin his parents among the stars, but if it is heavier he will remain on Earth forever.
+Big Bird considers all this too daunting and instead suggests he remain on Earth and become "the only 4,000-year-old kid on Sesame Street".
+However, Snuffy thinks it is only fair they help him be reunited with his parents and Big Bird agrees they should work on the question.